 The Local Government Finance Act 2012 introduced a business rates retention scheme that enables local authorities to retain a proportion of the business rates generated in their area.
-The new arrangements for the retention of business rates came into effect on 1st April 2013.
-From this date district councils such as Forest of Dean assume a share of the liability for refunding ratepayers who have successfully appealed against the rateable value of their properties on the rating list.
+The current arrangements for the retention of business rates came into effect on 1st April 2013.
+From this date, district councils such as Forest of Dean assume a share of the liability for refunding ratepayers who have successfully appealed against the rateable value of their properties on the rating list.
 A successful appeal may mean the Council having to refund rates paid in previous years.
 The Council has therefore set aside a provision to cover its share of the repayments it estimates will be made and made a judgement as to the timescale over which they are likely to be repaid.
+There has been another revaluation period that applies to bills from 1st April 2023 so there is expected to be a future impact on this provision in future years.

-The provision is based on the expected success rate of appeals lodged at the year end, together with an estimated reduction in the rating list, based on historical experience.
+The current provision is based on the expected success rate of appeals lodged at the year end, together with an estimated reduction in the rating list, based on historical experience.